Air Force Airman/Airwoman

 - Defence Careers website - information on upcoming intakes

-Useful subjects include construction and mechanical technologies, digital technologies, mathematics, physical education and physics.
+Useful subjects include construction and mechanical technologies, digital technologies, maths, physical education and physics.

 Air force airmen/airwomen need to be: